Updated: February 2, 2026

 Many former SEF Portugal facilities have been repurposed to serve AIMA and its related units.
 These facilities are being upgraded to accommodate new technologies, streamline processes, and provide better customer service to applicants.
 Existing SEF staff have been redistributed to support AIMA or other local authorities, preserving institutional knowledge while enabling a fresh start for Portugal’s immigration system.

 Your dream home in Portugal is waiting.
-Read our ultimate guide to buying property in Portugal as an expat!
+Read our complete guide to buying property in Portugal

 Click Here Arrow Icon